jinhaeng87/Predicting_LoL/README.md

 ```
 ## 4. Model Performance and Validation
 For classification, it is often desired to observe 4 main metrics: accuracy, recall, precision and f1_score.
 The following are the 4 metrics for each model displaying the performance.
+Confusion Matrices are plotted to visualize type 1 & 2 errors, demonstrating the number of True/False positives & negatives.

 ```
 ______________________________________________
 Classifier: Logistic Regression